-Pebble smartwatches to start shipping out to backers this afternoonAlex Wagner - Deputy Managing Editor, News Desk
+Pebble smartwatches to start shipping out to backers this afternoonAlex Wagner - Editorial Director of News and Content

 Good news for those folks that backed the Pebble smartwatch on Kickstarter last year, as the company has announced that it will start shipping watches out to backers this afternoon.
 Pebble just posted the image you see above on its Kickstarter page as proof that the watches are finally, really going out.
 Unfortunately, Pebble says that is accidentally sent out more Address Confirmation emails than it has Pebbles available, so some customers that got an email may have to wait a few days for actual shipping info.
 It's also worth noting that this initial batch of watches contains less than 500 units, but Pebble says that more will be shipped out "soon."